dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

 Solving such a CSP means finding meetings that meet all the constraints.

-The purpose of this example is to help a new user to formulate a constraint satisfaction problem using Ocean tools and solve it on a D-Wave system.
+The purpose of this example is to help a new user to formulate a constraint satisfaction problem using Ocean tools and solve it on a D-Wave quantum computer.
 Other examples demonstrate more advanced steps that might be needed for complex problems.

 Example Requirements